Magnetic resonance microscopy.

-I have a joint appointment in Radiology and Neurology and my research has centered on multivariate image based phenotyping, with a focus on neurological conditions like Alzheimer’s disease.
-I work on imaging and analysis techniques to provide a comprehensive characterization of the brain.
+I have a joint appointment in Radiology and Neurology and my research focuses on neurological conditions like Alzheimer’s disease.
+I work on imaging and analysis to provide a comprehensive characterization of the brain.
 MRI is particularly suitable for brain imaging, and diffusion tensor imaging is an important tool for studying brain microstructure, and the connectivity amongst gray matter regions.
-Using such t

 I am interested in image segmentation, morphometry and shape analysis, as well as in integrating information from MRI with genetics, and behavior.
 Our approaches target: 1) phenotyping the neuroanatomy using imaging; 2) uncovering the link between structural and functional changes, the genetic bases, and environmental factors.
 I am interested in generating methods and tools for comprehensive phenotyping.